Electron Probe Microanalysis Facility

 The EPMA uses a focused beam of electrons to probe a solid sample, and interactions between the beam and the sample produce electrons, X-rays, and light.
 Analysis of these phenomena can provide qualitative and quantitative information about the chemical composition of a sample, at a spatial resolution of less than 1 µm (0.001 mm).

-Purchased in 2009, the new EPMA brings Victoria University the latest technology for its research programmes.
-The new instrument is a highly sensitive system featuring a combination of 5 wavelength dispersive X-ray spectrometers (WDS), a newly developed energy dispersive X-ray spectrometer (EDS) analyser featuring spectral imaging, a JEOL xCLent 3 cathodoluminescence (CL) spectrometer, and highly sensitive detectors for acquisition of backscattered electron (BSE) and secondary electron (SEI) images.
+Purchased in 2009, the EPMA is a key instrument in Victoria University’s research programmes.
+The instrument is a highly sensitive system featuring a combination of 5 wavelength dispersive X-ray spectrometers (WDS), a recently developed energy dispersive X-ray spectrometer (EDS) analyser featuring spectral imaging, a JEOL xCLent 3 cathodoluminescence (CL) spectrometer, and highly sensitive detectors for acquisition of backscattered electron (BSE) and secondary electron (SEI) images.
 Combined with a new PC-based operating environment, these allow the simultaneous collection of light, X-ray and electron signals.

 The combined WD/ED system can simultaneously analyse up to 5 WDS elements and all EDS elements, as well as collecting BSE, SEI and CL images.